 The Aldrich conference offers graduate students the opportunity to gain valuable presentation experience in a supportive and interactive environment at Memorial.
 It is open to any graduate student that wishes to present course work, a work in-progress or a completed research paper/poster they feel is valuable and interesting.
-In addition to student presentations, the three-day conference will provide networking opportunities, workshops and social events to discuss academic-related topics with other students and faculty from Memorial.
+In addition to student presentations, the two-days conference will provide networking opportunities, workshops and social events to discuss academic-related topics with other students and faculty from Memorial.

 The 2019 Aldrich Conference Committee cordially invites graduate students from all disciplines to submit abstracts for presentations that address the theme of "Emerging Scholars: Create, Advocate, and Transform the Future".
 The purpose of this conference is to bring students together from all disciplines to share their research with peers and community.

 Please submit a 250 word abstract on a project, paper or creative piece that you are working on or have completed during your academic work at Memorial.
 Abstracts can be submitted to the conference by using the form.
 The final date for submission will be Monday, January 20th, 2020.
 Students will be placed into presentation streams for 15 minute oral presentations or poster presentations by the selection committee.
 The Aldrich Conference will be held during March 21st to 22nd, 2020.
 We look forward to hearing from you!

 Ten $350 awards for the best oral and poster presentations

 Arts & Administration Building & Bruneau Centre, Newfoundland & Labrador

 Q: If more than one abstract was submitted , which one will be considered ?